civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterContent.md

 ## Summary

-This hook is invoked after all the content of a CiviCRM form or page is generated.
-It allows for direct manipulation of the generated content.
+This hook is invoked after all the content of a CiviCRM form or page is generated and allows for direct manipulation of the generated content.

 ## Definition